wgseligman/GramsSim/GramsDataObj/README.md

 ### grams::ReadoutWaveforms

-This data object is created by [GramsElecSim](../GramsElecSim).
+This data object is created by [GramsElecSim](../GramsElecSim) for each event.
 It contains the analog and digital waveforms for the elements of the readout geometry as induced by the electron clusters in `grams::ElectronClusters` and mapped to the readout by `grams::ReadoutMap`.
 See the `GramsElecSim` page for additional information.

 |         <img src="../GramsDataObj/images/grams_ReadoutWaveforms.png" width="60%" />      |
 |                                 :--------:                                         |